 Donald J. Ross, noted architect, designed both the East and West courses — an unusual treasure to have 36 holes at one club.
 The architectural firm of Warren, Knight, & Davis created the Tudor style clubhouse, which opened in 1927, completing the vision of President Dr A. B. "Buck" Harris.

 President "Pap" Gresham, who also served as treasurer for several decades, saved the Club during the Great Depression in many ways.
 He arranged several successful parties, such as the "Hard Times" Party and a Gay Nineties Ball celebrating the Club's 32nd Anniversary, where Governor Bibb Graves was an honored guest with his wife.

-The Country Club leading tennis titleholders were Wade Herren, a 4-time Alabama State Champion, Southern Champion, and three-time Southeastern winner; Jean Clarke, a victorious competitor 2-times in the Alabama State tournaments, 8-times in the Southern, and who was ranked nationally and competed at Wimbledon.
+The Club's leading tennis titleholders were Wade Herren, a 4-time Alabama State Champion, Southern Champion, and three-time Southeastern winner; Jean Clarke, a victorious competitor 2-times in the Alabama State tournaments, 8-times in the Southern, and who was ranked nationally and competed at Wimbledon.

 A Decade of Growth

 Sprott Long was the designer of the West Lounge addition with its beamed pitched roof and large surrounding windows and the Terrace Lounge where the Club's stone exterior wall became the Terrace Lounge's interior structure.
 Golf architect George W. Cobb enlarged the East Course greens in his renovation, and the West Course was reopened after the greens returned from an accidental poisoning.

 To the White House ...